-The program is open to undergraduate, graduate, and doctoral students who are taking courses in the College of Education and/or College of Arts and Sciences, Mathematics and Statistics Department.
+The program is open to undergraduate, graduate, and doctoral students who are taking courses in the College of Education and/or College of Arts and Sciences.
 Program size is limited and participation is contingent upon acceptance by the Program Director.

-All participants, who successfully complete the program’s EDCI 4100, EDMT 8420; EDUC 3333; and/or EDUC 7777 course, will receive three semester hours of course credit at Georgia State University.
+All participants, who successfully complete the program’s EDMT 8420; EDUC 3333; or EDUC 7777 course, will receive three semester hours of course credit at Georgia State University.
 Students from other institutions should follow their institution’s regulations concerning transfer credits.

 The program cost is tentatively set at $2,000, PLUS regular Georgia State University tuition and fees.
 Non-resident/out-of-state students will pay in-state tuition plus a $250 fee in addition to the program cost.

 • All ground transportation, excursions and entrance fees

 February 15, 2018: